Von-Braun/Markov/README.md

 # Markov chain in python
-Example.py demonstrates its use
+Example.py demonstrates its use.

-Ted.txt is a collection of Ted Hughes poems, used by example.py
+Ted.txt is a collection of Ted Hughes poems, used by example.py.